-Dr. John Alexander MacGregor was born in May of 1872 in Middleville, Lanark County.
-He was the first born child of Alexander MacGregor and the former Elizabeth Robertson.
-His younger siblings included, Robert, William, Lizzie, Maggie and Albert.
-According to the 1891 census, the MacGregor family was living in the City of London and Mr. MacGregor was a life insurance agent and Dr. MacGregor was a medical student.
+Dr. John Alexander MacGregor was born on the 5th of May, 1872 in Middleville, Lanark County, Ontario.
+Dr. MacGregor was the eldest of 6 children born to Alexander Stewart MacGregor and the former Elizabeth Gemmill Robertson.
+His younger siblings included; Robert Andrew MacGregor, William David MacGregor, Elizabeth Gemmil MacGregor, Margaret Stewart MacGregor and Albert Douglas MacGregor (who died at the age of 23 of uraemia).
+According to the 1891 census, the MacGregor family was living in the City of London.
+Further it was recorded that Mr. MacGregor was a life insurance agent and Dr. MacGregor was a medical student.

-After their marriage, Dr. and Mrs. MacGregor moved to Lincoln Twp., Kearney Co. in Nebraska USA.
-Their first child, Langford Stewart MacGregor was born in Nebraska in 1901.
-By 1905, the MacGregor family had moved to London, Ontario.
+After their marriage, Dr. and Mrs. MacGregor moved to Minden, Nebraska.
+Their first child, Langford Stewart MacGregor was born in Minden, Nebraska on the 23rd of September, 1900.
+In 1905, the MacGregor family moved to London, Ontario.
 A son, John Alexander MacGregor was born in London, on the 29th of July, 1905.

 Dr. and Mrs. MacGregor purchased a home in London, located at 496 Waterloo Street.
 This beautiful home has since been designated as a Heritage Home.
-Dr. MacGregor taught medicine at the University of Western Ontario.

-Photo courtesy of Western University Library.
+Photo of Dr. MacGregor courtesy of Western University Library.

 Note: Due to structural damage at the mausoleum, wooden support’s prevented an unobstructed photograph of the memorial stone.
 Tombstone Photo Credit: Anne F.